samuelivarsson/atom-terminal-tab/README.md

 Fork of [terminal-tab](https://atom.io/packages/terminal-tab).
 Changes made:

+* Fixed bug where closing terminal on windows made atom crash.
 * Terminal tabs opened from a text-editor will "link" the terminal to that editor.
 * Custom texts can be inserted to "linked" terminals.
 * Command to insert custom text can be called from both the terminal and the editor linked to the terminal.